cristian-5/pcg-random-wasm/readme.md

 > PCG is a family of simple fast space-efficient statistically good algorithms for random number generation.\
 > Unlike many general-purpose RNGs, they are also hard to predict.

-This project comes with a `p5.js` sketch to demonstrate uniform distribuition.
+This project comes with a `p5.js` sketch to demonstrate uniform distribuition.\
+⚠️ **Attention:** the sketch needs to be served by a web server, otherwise it won't work.

 ### API usage: